By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain three assessments of emotional response to borderline personality disorder.

 -Explain the most common trap for therapists with a borderline client.

 -Explain why some psychiatrists refuse to see borderline patients.

--Explain the four triggers of self-mutilation and suicidal gestures in a BPD client.
+-Name the four triggers of self-mutilation and suicidal gestures in a BPD client.